19 Top-Rated Weekend Getaways in New York State

 2. Niagara Falls

-One of the most romantic getaways in New York, Niagara Falls is a must-visit for lovebirds.
-The Maid of the Mist is the most popular (and longest running) boat tour in the region.
-Climb aboard and don a blue plastic poncho while you get up close and personal with the falls.
+Niagara Falls is one of the most romantic getaways in New York, making it a must-visit for lovebirds.
+While you may feel foolish donning the blue plastic poncho given out on the Maid of the Mist, this is the most popular (and longest running) boat tour in the region.
+You'll be happy for the unfashionable protection as this tour gets you up close and personal with the falls.

 Goat Island's Cave of the Winds is one of the most beautiful places to cuddle up.
 Again, you'll be given a poncho (a yellow one this time), as well as sandals to protect your feet from the water that sprays along the boardwalk from the magnificent falls above.